knative/test-infra/config/prow/README.md

 This directory contains the config for our [Prow](https://github.com/kubernetes/test-infra/tree/master/prow) instance.

-- `Makefile` Commands to interact with the Prow instance regarding configs and updates.
+- `../Makefile` Commands to interact with the Prow instance regarding configs and updates.
 Run `make help` for assistance.
-- `cluster/*.yaml` Deployments of the Prow cluster.
+- `build-cluster/cluster/*.yaml` Deployments of the Prow cluster.
-- `core/*.yaml` Generated core configuration for Prow.
 - `jobs/config.yaml` Generated configuration of the Prow jobs.
 - `testgrid/testgrid.yaml` Generated Testgrid configuration.
 - `config_knative.yaml` Input configuration for `config-generator` tool to